UweR70/Blink-XT2/README.md

 <li> <!-- ##### Open  ##### -->
 My wiki contains a
 <a href="https://github.com/UweR70/Blink-XT2/wiki/Tutorial:-How-to-decompile-an-apk%3Fi" target="_blank">Tutorial: How to decompile an apk?</a><br>
-This tutorial demonstrates step-by-step how to get the original Blink mobile phone app <b>code</b> - which also contains the API calls mentioned above.<br>
+This tutorial demonstrates step-by-step how to get the <b>code</b> of the <b>original Blink mobile phone app</b> - which also contains the API calls mentioned above.<br>
 <br>
 </li><!-- ##### Close ##### -->
 </ul>